 Los Caños de Meca beach, Cape Trafalgar, Costa de la Luz

-Bugbog’s choice of beaches from on the stretch from Sanlucar to Tarifa
+Bugbog’s choice of Costa de la Luz beaches between Sanlucar and Tarifa

 • Cadiz’s La Caleta for family-friendly protected waters, good facilities, style and proximity to superb urban attractions (day or night), tho’ it’s small.